-The course content is based on not only learning theory and behavior change models but lessons learned from hundreds of programs from around the world.
+The course content is based on lessons learned from hundreds of programs from around the world.
 You will learn not only from your instructor, but from extensive interaction with your peers.
-Finally, you will have the opportunity to earn the SANS Security Awareness Professional (SSAP), the industry standard in human risk management.
+Finally, through a series of labs and exercises, you will develop your own custom plan to implement as soon as you return to your organization.